-The number of coronavirus cases in North East Lincolnshire increased by 263 over the weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in North East Lincolnshire increased by 120 in the last 24 hours, official figures show – and one more death was recorded.

-There was also one more coronavirus death recorded over the weekend in North East Lincolnshire.
+There was also one more coronavirus death recorded in the latest 24-hour period in North East Lincolnshire.

-It means there have been two deaths in the past week, which is the same as the previous week.
+It means there have been four deaths in the past week, which is an increase on two the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North East Lincolnshire.